Graphic of a Vail Police vehicle with Town of Vail logo

 Timeline and Warning Period

-• A required 30-day warning period began Oct.
-16, 2025 for the North Frontage Road cameras.
-Citations will be issued beginning Nov.
-16.
+• A required 30-day warning period for the North Frontage Road cameras ended on Nov.
+15, 2025.

-• A required 30-day warning period began Oct.
-22, 2025 for the South Frontage Road camera.
-Citations will be issued beginning Nov.
-22.
+• A required 30-day warning period for the South Frontage Road camera ended on Nov.
+21, 2025.
+Citations are now being issued.

 Paying a Photo Enforcement Fine

-• Pay in Person: Bring the violation notice or order to the Town of Vail Municipal Building, located at 75 S. Frontage Road in Vail.
+• Pay in Person: For assistance using the online portal, bring the violation notice or order to the Town of Vail Municipal Building, located at 75 S. Frontage Road in Vail.
 No cash or check payments will be accepted.
 Note: The town is finalizing the process for additional payment types.

 FAQs